NEWS FLASH!! 2025 Inspections Dates Announced 2 Circuits for North America!

 Registration 1: If both parents are unknown.

-Registration 2: When mom and dad are known.
+Registration 2: When both parents are known.

 Registration 3: When both parents and grandparents are known.